 This course provides practical experience in literary publishing through work on The Phoenix, the campus literary journal.
 Students will solicit and evaluate work for publication, and then will gain practical experience in editing, layout and productions of the journal, as well as in publicizing and promoting the finished product.
 The course includes introduction to the larger literary market, and instruction in preparing creative work for submission and publication.
 Approval of department head and instruction required to register for credit.
-Cross listed as COMM 351.
-May be taken more than once for credit.
-Prerequisite: ENGL 102W
+Cross listed as COMM

-ENGL 398L Special Topics
+ENGL 398L Special Topics 3 SH